Photography Reflector Basics

 There are four different colors of reflectors that each have different functions and specialties.

 This is the reflector that reflects the most light.
-These are the most often used reflector in studios because the silver doesn’t alter or change the color of the reflected light.
-Ideal for portrait photography.
+These are the most often used reflector in studios because the silver doesn’t alter or change the color of the reflected light, and the light remains fairly neutral and balanced.
+This reflector works well at varying distances from your subject and it is ideal for photographing portraits.